mjo22/cryojax/README.md

 - Imaging models in `cryojax` support `jax` functional transformations, such as automatic differentiation with `grad`, paralellization with `vmap` and `pmap`, and just-in-time compilation with `jit`.
 Models also support GPU/TPU acceleration.
 However, until GPU support for `jax-finufft` is added, models using the `NufftScattering` method will not support the GPU.

-- `CryojaxObject`s, including `Image` models, are JSON serializable thanks to the package `dataclasses-json`.
-The method `CryojaxObject.dumps` serializes the object as a JSON string, and `CryojaxObject.loads` instantiates it from the string.
+- cryojax `Module`s, including `ImagePipeline` models, are JSON serializable thanks to the package `dataclasses-json`.
+The method `Module.dumps` serializes the object as a JSON string, and `Module.loads` instantiates it from the string.
 For example, write a model to disk with `model.dump("model.json")` and instantiate it with `cs.GaussianImage.load("model.json")`.

 ## Similar libraries

 - [cisTEM](https://github.com/timothygrant80/cisTEM): A software to process cryo-EM images of macromolecular complexes and obtain high-resolution 3D reconstructions from them.
 The recent experimental release of `cisTEM` has implemented a successful 2DTM program.

 - [BioEM](https://github.com/bio-phys/BioEM): Bayesian inference of Electron Microscopy.
 This codebase calculates the posterior probability of a structural model given multiple experimental EM images.

-## Acknowledgments

-The tooling, packaging structure, and API in `cryojax` are influenced by the library [tinygp](https://github.com/dfm/tinygp), which is also written in `jax` and makes use of custom, jax-friendly python `dataclasses`.
-Thank you for the developers for providing an excellent model for this package!